encode/starlette/docs/middleware.md

+# Middleware

 Starlette includes several middleware classes for adding behavior that is applied across your entire application.
 These are all implemented as standard ASGI middleware classes, and can be applied either to Starlette or to any other ASGI application.

 ## Using middleware

 The Starlette application class allows you to include the ASGI middleware in a way that ensures that it remains wrapped by the exception handler.

 ```python
 from starlette.applications import Starlette